 Some of these tips require pre-planning.
 Start planning early (even in the preconception period) so that there is less uncertainty and anxiety when the time comes.

 1. Tend to your digestion.
 Vata makes your digestive fire quite unstable.
 (Get gassy, constipated, bloated after traveling on a plane or staying up all night?
 That’s vata!).
-Make a mixture of ginger, pippali, and chitrak (equal parts), store it in a bottle, and take pinch with ghee before every meal.
-An easy alternative are Vata Digest tablets.
+Make a mixture of ginger, pippali, and chitrak (equal parts), store it in a bottle, and take pinch with ghee before every

 2. Start slow.
 Eat just broths, then add in root vegetables, followed by leafy green, then dairy and meats.
 If you start to get gassy, notice a white coating on your tongue, or get more sleepy after meals, these are signs that you need to be more gentle with your diet.